Trivo25/agentio/README.md

          \                    |                      /                  /
           ┌─────────────────────────────────────────────────────────────┐
           │                    0xAgentio Framework                      │
-          │       core · noir · axl · contracts · storage              │
+          │       core · noir · transport · contracts · storage        │
           └─────────────────────────────────────────────────────────────┘
 ```

 The framework is agnostic about _what_ the credential contains.
 For example, a trading application defines a circuit for "my budget is $5K, max $200 per trade."
 A compute marketplace defines a circuit for "I'm authorized to spend up to $X on GPU jobs."
 A data marketplace application defines a circuit for "I'm authorized to procure genomics data up to $10K."
-All three use the same SDK, the same AXL transport, the same onchain verifier, the same storage layer.
+All three use the same SDK shape, proof model, verifier boundary and storage pattern.
 Different credential types, same coordination infrastructure.

 ### Current Local SDK vs. Final Adapters